MR-Binaryum/SERVER-RAID/README.md

 This tool also evades certain security measures due to the design of the attacks and dynamic anonymity tools, such as:

-DNSSEC (a commonly used measure to prevent AXFR attacks, which can be bypassed using DNS brute force), IP blocking due to excessive queries or geographic origin of the IP.
+- DNSSEC (a commonly used measure to prevent AXFR attacks, which can be bypassed using DNS brute force).
+- IP blocking due to excessive queries or geographic origin of the IP.
-WAF evasion for some fingerprinting attacks present in the tool, such as: (server type discovery, HTTP methods discovery).
+- WAF evasion for some fingerprinting attacks present in the tool, such as: (server type discovery, HTTP methods discovery).

 Please note that there are other security measures, such as 403/401 codes and WAF, for Tor nodes that are not being taken into account...

 ####Requeriments####

-wget
+- wget
-python3
+- python3
-git
+- git
-nmap
+- nmap
-tor
+- tor
-torsocks
+- torsocks
-proxychains
+- proxychains
-python3-requests
+- python3-requests
-python3-colorama
+- python3-colorama
-python3-dnspython
+- python3-dnspython

 ####knowledge required to understand and manipulate the tool####

 Python3 coding structures (loops,variables,functions,libs,arrays and the others...).

 HTML/CSS coding.

 HTTP Methods.

 Server Code answers.

 DNS hierarchical structure and theory.

 Some security measures on web applications (DNSSEC,WAF,IP blockers and blacklists IPs).

 Reconnaissance attacks and their types.

 The use of commands and libraries.

 Ports,Certificates,Protocols(HTTP/HTTPS/IP/SMTP/IMAP/WEBSOCKET/ICMP/DNS).

 APIs of Navigation if you want to spoof youre own data (OS,User-Agent,GPS,Timezone and others...)

 The use of online robots and robots.txt file.

 ####Explanation of attacks that appears on the tool####